Skip to content

 curl -I https://your-domain.com/api/shop/products

-4. Expired key? — Check expiration date
+4. Expired or inactive key? — Check key status

 bash